gwerum/DataStructuresND-BasicAlgorithms/03_RearrangeArrayElements/explanation_3.md

 ### Task

-The tasks of this exercise is to implement a method, which rearranges the elements of an array such that its elements form two integer numbers who's cross sum is maximum, as shown for the following example:
+The task of this exercise is to implement a method, which rearranges the elements of an array such that its elements form two integer numbers who's cross sum is the maximum of all possible combinations using all elements.
+The following example illustrates it with an example:
 ```
 input_array = [3, 1, 5, 4, 2]
 solution = [542, 31] or [531, 42]